readium/css/docs/CSS12-user_prefs.md

 Override class: Chrome advanced (optional but should be applied by any means necessary if provided to users)

-To reset, remove both variables.
+To reset, remove the variables.

+Note that if you are confident you can keep the publisher’s colors while offering good enough contrast, you can use the `--RS__` prefix instead of `--USER__` so that the background color of asides and the color of links are not affected for instance.

 ### Hyphenation and justification